pawsitiwe/select-replace/README.md

 }
 ```

-... or you can use it to only hide `<select>` fields, if you don't like global classes.
+... or you can use it to only hide all `<select>` field directly, if you plan to replace them all.

 ```Scss
 select {